Mohammed Nasser Al-Aboudi: Writings

-Although al-Aboudi's education was a religious education in the field of Islamic law.
-However, most of his books were literary, and the bulk of them are in the field of travel literature, as he is considered one of the pioneers in this field in the Kingdom of Saudi Arabia, and the other part of his works are in the field of the Arabic language.
+Although al-Aboudi's education was a religious education in the field of Islamic law, most of his books were literary, and the bulk of them are in the field of travel literature, as he is considered one of the pioneers in this field in the Kingdom of Saudi Arabia, and the other part of his works are in the field of the Arabic language.
 The number of his printed books has reached approximately 128 books, and he has about 100 books.
 Another is still in manuscript awaiting printing, and he has 125 books on trips, 15 books on advocacy, and 15 books on literature and language.